 A Melting World

 In the world after the Great Heat Wave, it seems that matter has a habit of fusing together sporadically.
-Multiple characters became conjoined, the Mind Reading Thing fused with a Sense Sphere, and Urim and Thummim are absorbed by a wall that appears to distend for the sole purpose of consuming them.
+Multiple characters became conjoined, the Mind Reading Thing fused with a Sense Sphere, and Urim and Thummim are absorbed by a distended wall.
 I picture stuck items working much the same way, with the equipment fusing directly to the flesh in some kind of Videodrome inspired abomination.
 This also makes removal via Gliro theft or Feather Worms extra horrific.

 It's an even further stretch, but I almost wonder if consuming Flesh items or Hearts works on the same principle - with the 'gulp' sound effect not representing swallowing the food in a traditional manner, but rather it being absorbed into your injured body.
 The Flesh just melts into the wound and fills the cavity - an image that is strangely fitting if the flesh really does come from your dead clone predecessors.
 It also makes the "eating while full" HP upgrade mechanic make a bit more sense as well, seeing as you're increasing your defenses by way of grafting on extra mass/growths.

 The Archangel’s Sister